 Moving from memory to memory: my mother is yelling at my grandmother, who is deaf, mind you.
 “She didn’t have her communion yet!” ::Yelling, yelling, yelling:: My mother was heated, and was going at it.

 Today, as this memory crossed my mind, I had a good laugh at the whole situation, and I’m not even sure why.
 I mean, my mom was an Atheist at the time, so why did she care?
 And my poor, deaf, elderly grandmom: she was the church-goer.
 It probably blew her mind that she just committed a crime: subjecting her own blood to the Body of Christ, without penance.
 Hmm, now that I think of it, maybe it was a good thing I spit it out, but seriously: how many sins does an innocent, five year old have?

-My moral of the story: Even if the situation at hand might make you angry, or scared, there might be a third force in the room that is getting a good laugh.
+My moral of the story: Even if the situation at hand might make you angry, or scared, there might be a third force (a timeless, boundless force) in the room that is getting a good laugh.